-Even though the picture on the monitor is 2D, the operator can assume some depth due to different cues form on ocular vision.
-This is known as depth cue (Fig. 42).
+Even though the picture on the monitor is two-dimensional, the operator can assume some depth due to different cues for monocular vision.
+This is known as "Depth cue" (Fig. 2.38).

 Among the entire depth cue mentioned above, only few monocular are available on the monitor screen.
-Oculomotor binocular depth cue such as convergence, accommodation, and stereopsis is lost in 2D monitor screen.

-Even though the picture is 2D, these depth cues help our brain to interpret a 2D image into virtual 3D feeling.
+Oculomotor binocular depth cue like convergence, accommodation and stereopsis is lost in two-dimensional monitor screen.
+Even though the picture is two-dimensional, these depth cues helps our brain to interpret a two-dimensional image into virtual three-dimensional feeling.
 Today, the picture on the screen is 2D but our brain is continuously converting this 2D image in 3D by the help of different monocular depth cues.
-This conversion of 2D pictures into 3D pictures by brain helps the surgeon to perform a task in laparoscopic surgery.
+This conversion of two-dimensional pictures into threedimensional pictures by brain helps the surgeon to perform a task in laparoscopic surgery.